andressanchezr4/PermeaGAT/README.md

 ## Disclaimer
 The dataset was mainly obtained from the Human Metabolome Database (HMDB).

 The molecules are clearly distinguished into two structurally different groups (Fatty Lipids vs. non-Fatty Lipids), one of which (FL) belong only to the gut lingerers class (1).

-Due to this fact, validation is performed separately for each group to properly assess the effectiveness of the training.
+Due to this, validation is performed separately for each group to properly assess the effectiveness of the training.